olegs/Denoising_CNN/README.md

 For CNN applying there are two options, use the data from https://artyomovlab.wustl.edu/publications/supp_materials/aging/chipseq/Y20O20/bedgz/ or upload your own data (bedgraph format) and train a neural network on it.

-### CNN applying with Artyomov Lab data preprocessing
+### CNN applying with ArtyomovLab data preprocessing

 Preprocessing requires pre-installed and suggested adding installation directory to the PATH variable: bedToBam (https://bedtools.readthedocs.io/en/latest/content/tools/bedtobam.html),